spawnmason/randar-explanation/README.md

 So, -23440 to +23440 on both X and Z axes.
 That's `(23440*2+1)^2` (aka `2197828161`) possible woodland regions, each of which generates a unique "mansion seed" (defined as a seed that reveals that someone just loaded a chunk at a certain woodland region).
 We need to be able to check if something is a mansion seed.
 Could we iterate over all 2.2 billion mansion seeds to check each one?
 Would be too slow.
 Could make a `HashSet<Long>` with 2.2 billion entries?
 Would take up too much RAM even using [chronicle map](https://github.com/OpenHFT/Chronicle-Map) like we [did in nocom](https://github.com/nerdsinspace/nocomment-master/blob/master/src/main/java/nocomment/master/slurp/SlurpManager.java#L102), and even in C++ using `abseil-cpp` it used like 50gb ram.
 And that's not to mention the other part: we actually want to learn where they are in the world (that's the whole point).
 So it's not good enough to learn this is a mansion seed, we also want to (efficiently) learn which woodland region caused it.

-Recall the function that goes from woodland region to mansion seed (note: I've now combined some constants since the code above for simplicity, *this equation is now specialized to 2b2t's seed*, you'd need different constants for any other Minecraft world):
+Recall the function that goes from woodland region to mansion seed (note: I've now combined some constants since the code above for simplicity, *this equation is now specialized to 2b2t's seed*:

 ```
 seed = x * 341873128712 + z * 132897987541 - 4172144997891902323 mod 2^48
 ```

+The `-4172144997891902323` number comes from the `-4172144997902289642 + 10387319`, which is the 2b2t world seed + the magic value used for seeding the woodland region (as shown earlier).
+For any other world you would just add your own seed into this equation.

 Not much we can do with the x coordinate, since it's being multiplied by an even number.
 But what's that coefficient on the z coordinate?
 It looks like an odd number!!!
 Let's use the same trick as before to [invert it](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse) again, and [we get](https://www.wolframalpha.com/input?i=132897987541%5E-1+mod+2%5E48) `211541297333629`.